php-fig/fig-standards/proposed/http-message-meta.md

   - https://github.com/siriusphp/upload
 - As a canonical source of file upload information that cannot be mutated.

-`getUploadedParams()` exists to fix a known issue with how PHP structures the `$_FILES` superglobal when array notation (e.g., `files[0]`, `files[1]`, and so on) is used to name file uploads.
+`getUploadedFiles()` exists to fix a known issue with how PHP structures the `$_FILES` superglobal when array notation (e.g., `files[0]`, `files[1]`, and so on) is used to name file uploads.
 It can be _derived_ from the return value of `getFileParams()`, but presents a structure that is more user friendly, as you